Pre-Operative Hook-wire Localization

 Hook-wire localization is a mammographically-guided procedure performed to help guide a surgeon to a lump that will be surgically excised.
 It is done immediately before a surgical biopsy.
 This procedure is minimally painful and is associated with very minimal risks.

-As a follow up to a lump found on mammography, breast ultrasound is often recommended.
-This uses sound waves to produce an image of the internal structures.
-The sound is transmitted and received by a transducer that rests on the skin surface.
-Ultrasound is painless.
+A follow up to further assess a lump found on mammography using sound waves to produce an image of the internal structures.

 Stereotactic Breast Biopsy

-This procedure offers a minimally invasive way of diagnosing a suspicious finding.
-Most women are candidates for this form of breast biopsy, which is as accurate as a surgical breast biopsy, less costly and less painful.
-To undergo a stereotactic breast biopsy a woman is placed on her stomach in a special mammography unit.
-Only a local anesthetic in the skin is required.
+A procedure that offers a minimally invasive way of diagnosing a suspicious finding.
+To undergo a stereotactic breast biopsy, a woman is given a local anesthetic on the impacted skin and placed on her stomach in a special mammography unit.
 A computer assists your surgeon in guiding a special biopsy needle into the suspicious area using digital imaging guidance.
 Very small core biopsies of the breast are taken.
-The procedure is brief, minimally painful and the patient is discharged with only steri-strips on the breast.
-The removed tissue is sent to pathology for complete evaluation.
+The procedure is brief, minimally painful.
+The removed tissue is sent to pathology for a complete evaluation.